 Since this is another case of an aspect that can be applied to any Java program, we applied it to the same Java benchmark, Certrevsim, that we used for the DCM example in Section 5.2.1.
 Our first experiment was to analyze the dynamic behaviour of the original Certrevsim benchmark and compare it with the same benchmark, but with the suggested null check aspect applied to it.
-Results given in Table 3 in the column labelled "Orig.
+Results given in Figure 6 in the column labelled "Orig.
 AspectJ".
-The results were very surprising, as the original Java benchmark runs in 1.49 seconds, but the AspectJ benchmark runs in 33.13 seconds, a 19-fold slowdown.
-This was completely unexpected, because according to the description of the aspect, the only new useful code being inserted is a check of the return value of all non-void methods.^{$\overline{4}$} To verify that such checks should not account for such a slowdown we hand-wove the checks into the original program, and the dynamic measurements for this version are given in the last column of Table 3, labelled "Hand-woven Java".
-The runtime for this handwoven version is 1.78 seconds, which is only 19% slower than the benchmark without the checks.
-Thus, there is a huge gap between the performance of the AspectJ program (1856% slower) and the hand-woven program (19% slower).
+The results were very surprising, as the original Java benchmark runs in 1.37 seconds, but the AspectJ benchmark runs in 30.64 seconds, a 21-fold slowdown.
+This was completely unexpected, because according to the description of the aspect, the only new useful code being inserted is a check of the return value of all non-void methods.2 To verify that such checks should not account for such a slowdown we hand-wove the checks into the original program, and the dynamic measurements for this version are given in the last column labelled "Hand-woven Java".
+The runtime for this hand-woven version is 1.46 seconds, which is only 6.6% slower than the benchmark without the checks.
+Thus, there is a huge gap between the performance of the AspectJ program (2136% slower) and the hand-woven program (6.6% slower).
 The hand-woven version does of course not admit the collection of the AspectJ metrics, and therefore that part of the table has been omitted in the relevant column.